Rkoturdo-Ndo/GW2-Tutorial/GW2-Tutorial.md

 # Chapter 7: Social

-## 7.1: LFG
+## 7.1: Looking For Group (LFG)

 The LFG is the main way for you to find players to play with.
-If for dungeons, casual roleplay, personal story or achievements, this is your go to way to find players.
+For dungeons, casual roleplay, personal story or achievements, this is your go to way to find players.

 ![LFG](img/en/lfg.jpg)

 It is separated into different categories.
-In order for you to be able to jump into it, here is a short list of common aberrations used in the LFG:
+In order for you to jump into it, here is a short list of common abreveations used in the LFG:

 **Taxi**
 Because the game uses a mega server system there are often multiple instances of the same map.
 In order to get every player on the same map (for example to do a world boss) players might offer Taxis.
 Using a taxi is rather simple.
 Join the group and go to the map.
 If you happen to not be on the same instance (which you will see by the health bars not being shown in the top left) you can right-click on a name up there and use